joergbuchwald/slope_stability_anchors/doc/index.md

 </source_terms>
 ```

+The parameter defined by external anchor head load allows to provide an additional load on the anchor head.
-The following plot shows the difference in the displacement of the left and the right side without anchors, with relaxed and prestressed anchors.
+The following plot shows the difference in the displacement of the left (11,15,0) and the right (13,15,0) side without anchors, with relaxed and prestressed anchors.

 ![Displacement Graph](output_19_0.png)